zoolanders/documentation/src/essentials-for-yootheme-pro/forms/howto.md

 Start by creating a custom Class and store it into a child theme or a custom plugin.
 The class has to implement the `ZOOlanders\YOOessentials\Form\Action` and declare the `name`, `panel` and `handle` functions.

-Adding custom access rules it's a straightforward process consisting of creating a class and declare it at the `Access` service.
-Start by in the example create one Class for each rule and store them into individual files in the child theme or a custom plugin.
+Adding custom access rules it's a straightforward process consisting of creating a class and adding it into a `yooessentials-form-actions` key of your `config.php` or `bootstrap.php` file of your child theme / custom plugin.

+Start as in the example below: create one Class for each rule and store them into individual files in the child theme or a custom plugin.
 The class has to implement the `ProvidesAccessRule` and declare the `resolve` and `fields` functions.

 ```php
 <?php